Transclass: Definition

-Media coverage
+Media and literary coverage

-The concept was the subject of the French documentary "Infrared – The Transclass Challenge" (French: Infrarouge - Le défi des transclasses) broadcast in May 2020.
-It was also featured in the French weekly radio program "Obstacle Course" (French: Parcours de combattants), which aired during the France Inter summer schedule in 2021.
+The concept was the subject of the French documentary "Infrared – The Transclass Challenge" (Infrarouge – Le défi des transclasses) broadcast in May 2020.
+It was also featured in the French weekly radio program "Obstacle Course" (Parcours de combattants), which aired during the France Inter summer schedule in 2021.
+In Philonomist, an independent online publication exploring business, work, and economic trends through philosophy and the human sciences, Chantal Jaquet and French sociologist Gérald Bronner discussed a potential miserabilist discourse on transclass identity published in March 2023.
+Jaquet cautioned against "any moralization of transclass people," advocating that "a free being needn’t be ashamed nor proud of their origins."